puradawid/LoSE/README.md

 ### Data (Interations) Can Be Complex

-Data is a representation of the reality, which is comlex
+Data is a representation of the reality, which is (usually complex).

-Example: a deep learning program is only complicated, but it can find hidden relations in complex data.
+Example: a deep learning program is only complicated, but it can find hidden (unexpected) relations in complex data.

 [Sommerville]: https://books.google.pl/books?vid=ISBN9780137053469&redir_esc=y